 Education, Social and Pride Events

-Collective of Thunder Bay.
+Pride: Events offered annually in June by Thunder Pride Association and the Rainbow Collective of Thunder Bay.
 Pride events are sometimes celebrated in other communities in the District of Thunder Bay including Marathon.

 Story Time with Thunder Bay Drag Queens: Events feature local drag artists, Lady Fantasia LaPremiere and Mz.
-Molly Poppinz, as they read children's stories, make craftsand sing songs while fostering acceptance and appreciation of diversity.
+Molly Poppinz, as they read children's stories, make crafts and sing songs while fostering acceptance and appreciation of diversity.
 Events held in various locations throughout the year.
 Follow on Facebook.

 Mental Health Support

-Mental Health Supports: This page provides an overview of a supports available in the Thunder Bay District, including crisis support lines.
+Mental Health Supports: This page provides an overview of supports available in the Thunder Bay District, including crisis support lines.

 Support Lines